erojasfredini/jaMAL/README.md

 To build the project you need:
 * Visual Studio ≥ 2013
 * Windows Phone ≥ 8.1 SDK
-* Windows ≥ 8 (because you cannot install WP8.1 older versions)
+* Windows ≥ 8 (because you cannot install WP8.1 in older versions)

 If you have the previous requirements then:
 1. Clone the repository